Bureau of Supports for Autism and Special Populations

 - Professional and program accountability

-The Bureau of Autism Services has identified long-term goals to help it carry out its mission.
+The Bureau of Supports for Autism and Special Populations has identified long-term goals to help it carry out its mission.

 - Improve the quality of life and increase the independence of Pennsylvanians living with autism